Menu Close

 ABOUT

-Yellow Nineties 2.0 is an open-access scholarly resource for the study of eight late-Victorian little magazines in the context of their production and reception between 1889 and 1905.
-In addition to a searchable digital edition of each magazine, supported by a historical archive of promotional materials and critical reviews, we provide a critical overview of the title and a scholarly introduction for each volume in the print run, amounting to about 150,000 words of born-digital scholarship.
-Two biographical tools— over 100 peer-reviewed essays on contributors in Y90s Biographies and over 900 individual data cards in the Y90s Personography—facilitate discovery of the people and networks that created the artwork and literature in these magazines.
+Yellow Nineties 2.0 is an open-access scholarly resource for the study of eight late-Victorian little magazines in the context of their production and reception between 1889 and 1905, a relatively brief period when the emerging periodical genre was characterized by its aspiration to be a “total work of art.”
+Y90s provides a reliable, searchable digital edition of the complete print run of each magazine, supported by a historical archive of promotional materials and critical reviews.
+The site also provides a robust editorial apparatus of born-digital scholarship (>200,000 words), with a general overview of each title and a critical introduction for each volume in its print run.
+Two biographical tools— over 100 peer-reviewed essays on contributors in Y90s Biographies and over 900 individual data cards in the Y90s Personography—facilitate discovery of the people and networks that created the art and literature in these avant-garde magazines.
 The Database of Ornament allows users to compare and analyze the textual ornaments that decorated their pages and expressed their ideas.
 The Y90s Classroom showcases student research and pedagogical use of the site.
-A series of Essays on our Process by Y90s team members self-reflexively engage with our technical, editorial, and scholarly decisions and their analogies with historical print culture.
+A series of Essays on our Process by Y90s team members self-reflexively engages with our technical, editorial, and scholarly decisions and their analogies with historical print culture.

-All other digital resources on the Y90s are marked up using the TEI (Textual Encoding Initiative) tagset and the NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship) RDF schema (Resource Description Framework).
-To ensure maximum flexibility for users, we make textual materials available as virtual objects (facsimiles) in FlipBook form; in HTML for online reading; in PDF for downloading and collecting; and in XML for critical investigation and reuse.
+All other digital resources on the Y90s are marked up using the TEI (Textual Encoding Initiative) tagset and the RDF (Resource Description Framework) schema developed by NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship).
+To ensure maximum flexibility for users, Y90s makes textual materials available as virtual objects (facsimiles) in FlipBook form; in HTML for online reading; in PDF for downloading and collecting; and in XML for critical investigation and reuse.
+Y90s image markup is an adaptation of the iconographic proforma Julia Thomas developed for her Database of Mid-Victorian Illustration at Cardiff University.
+Y90s expands the “alt text” function to provide a detailed description of each visual object so that a virtual word picture is accessible to visually impaired users via the voice activation function.

 All scholarly material on the site is vetted by the editor(s) and peer-reviewed by them and/or an international board of advisors.
-The site as a whole is peer-reviewed by NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship).
-Contributors to the site retain personal copyright in their material.
-Y90s 2.0 is licensed with a Creative Commons 4.0 Deed: Attribution International.
+Y90s 2.0 is hosted on the Toronto Metropolitan University Libraries server and licensed with a Creative Commons 4.0 Deed: Attribution International.

 General Editor: Lorraine Janzen Kooistra, Toronto Metropolitan University Centre for Digital Humanities